karenpayneoregon/ef-core-dateonly-timeonly/readme.md

 # EF Core: Working with TimeOnly

+A `TimeOnly` is ideal for scenarios such as recurring meeting times, daily alarm clock times, or the times that a business opens and closes each day of the week.
+Because a `TimeOnly` isn’t associated with any particular date, it is best visualized as a circular analog clock that might hang on your wall (albeit a 24-hour clock, not a 12-hour clock).

-In this article learn how to use TimeOnly along with DateOnly (which I wrote another [article](https://github.com/karenpayneoregon/dateonly-primer) on recently) with Entity Framework Core 6 and higher.
+In this article learn how to use `TimeOnly` along with `DateOnly` (which I wrote another [article](https://github.com/karenpayneoregon/dateonly-primer) on recently) with Entity Framework Core 6 and higher.

 In the prior article a person model was used focusing on DateOnly.